aidanschang/Sorting-Algorithms-Time-Complexity-Analysis/README.md

   ![image](https://user-images.githubusercontent.com/84875731/149720649-231a8843-0ca7-4363-99d7-32eec712ac86.png)

-3. Based on my research, quickSort has better locality than the merge sort because merge sort is not an in-place sorting algorithm.
+3. Quick sort and merge sort are both recursive sorts but quickSort has better locality than the merge sort because merge sort is not an in-place sorting algorithm.
 Hence, quickSort will be a little faster than the merge sort.
 4. I was conducting an experiment for the worst time complexity for quickSort which is O(n^2), when the parameter array is already been sorted.
 So I placed a sorted array within the quickSort parameter and got a StackOverflow error when the inputs are at 20,000.